pardot/api-docs/docs/kb/api-version-4.md

 # What is Version 4?

-In order to accommodate a new feature related to prospects, we have created a new version of our APIs - version 4.
+In order to accommodate multiple prospects with the same email address, we have created a new version of our APIs - version 4.
-We are now allowing multiple prospects to share an email address on some Pardot accounts.
 If your account has this feature active now, then you MUST use version 4.
-Everyone else can continue using version 3.
+Otherwise you can continue to use version 3.

-For help determining if you have access to version 4, check for the "Enabled" status following [this guide.](http://help.pardot.com/customer/portal/articles/2461386-how-can-i-find-out-if-my-account-allows-multiple-prospects-with-the-same-email-address-)
+For help determining if you have access to version 4, [check out this guide.](http://help.pardot.com/customer/portal/articles/2461386-how-can-i-find-out-if-my-account-allows-multiple-prospects-with-the-same-email-address-)

 For more information on the API in general, check out the [Overview Page](/).